Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Preliminaries

 We consider cooperative Markov games, represented by $<\mathcal{N},\mathcal{O},\mathcal{A},\mathrm{R},\mathrm{P},\gamma>$ \cite{littman1994markov}.
 Here, $\mathcal{N} = \{1, 2, \ldots, n\}$ denotes the set of agents, $\mathcal{O} = \{o^1, o^2, \ldots, o^n\}$ denotes the observation set of each agent, and $\mathcal{A} = \{a^1, a^2, \ldots, a^n\}$ denotes the action set of the agents.
 The joint reward function is defined as $\mathrm{R}: \mathcal{O} \times \mathcal{A} \rightarrow \mathbb{R}$, and the transition function is given by $\mathrm{P}: \mathcal{O} \times \mathcal{A} \times \mathcal{O} \rightarrow \mathbb{R}$.
 The discount factor is denoted by $\gamma \in [0, 1)$.
 We further denote the joint policy by $\pi = \{\pi^1, \pi^2, \ldots, \pi^n\}$.
 At each time step $t$, all agents act simultaneously and receive a joint reward $\mathrm{R}(\mathcal{O}_t, \mathcal{A}_t)$, while the next observation $\mathcal{O}_{t+1}$ is generated according to $\mathrm{P}(\mathcal{O}_{t+1} \mid \mathcal{O}_{t}, \mathcal{A}_t)$.
 The objective is to maximize the long-term discounted cumulative reward, defined as $J = \sum_{t=0}^{\infty} \gamma^t \mathrm{R}(\mathcal{O}_t, \mathcal{A}_t)$, and the corresponding optimal policy is $\pi^* = \arg \max_{\pi} J$.

 In this paper, we focus on a fully cooperative and fully observable setting, where the observations and policies of all agents are available to one another.
-This assumption is equivalent to a centralized controller with complete information \cite{wen2022multi,zhao2025triple}, which is practical in many real-world applications such as ride-sharing, traffic signal control, and emergency dispatch.
+This assumption is equivalent to a centralized controller with complete information \cite{wen2022multi,zhao2025triple}.
+Although this excludes settings that require decentralized execution or that involve partial observability and non-shared rewards, the resulting regime is far from a corner case: it directly captures a broad class of real-world systems in which a single operator observes the global state and dispatches all actors under a common objective, such as ride-hailing order dispatch, traffic signal control, warehouse robot coordination, and emergency fleet dispatch.
+In these applications, the value of a method is determined precisely by how well it coordinates actors under global information, which is the regime we target.
 In addition, we consider a model-free setting, in which the transition function $\mathrm{P}$ is learned implicitly rather than modeled explicitly.
 Under this formulation, we define the value functions for single agent and agent set in Appendix \ref{sec:definition}.